This chapter was updated in July 2021 to reflect changes from the revised Working Together to Safeguard Children.

 The local Threshold Criteria is the guidance that underpins this decision making.
 Click here for Local information.

-The child must be seen by a qualified social worker within 24 hours if there are child protection concerns and as soon as possible for children in need concerns.
+The child must be seen by a qualified social worker within 24 hours or less if there are child protection concerns and within a maximum of 5 working days for children in need concerns.
 In all cases the child's needs and safety remain paramount at all times.

 The relevant referral process for each local authority area must be used to refer into Children's Social Care to ensure consistency of approach and enable business processes to be secure.